CTurt/JuSt-ROP/README.md

     <script type="text/javascript" src="just-rop.js"></script>
     <script type="text/javascript" src="gadgets.js"></script>

-What you can do depends largely on what gadgets you have available, and the system that you are exploiting (sandboxing might disable some system calls for example).
+And what you can do now depends largely on what gadgets you have available, and the system that you are exploiting (sandboxing might disable some system calls for example).

 Here's a simple example chain: